20 Hard Truths About Penis Size

 8. Smoking can reduce penile length by nearly a half inch.

 If the prospect of lung cancer hasn’t caused you to give up those cigarettes, maybe this will.
 A study found that smokers’ penises are significantly smaller than nonsmokers.
 This is partly due to the damage wreaked on blood vessels by smoking.
-But Irwin Goldstein, M.D., a urologist at the Boston University medical center, says that smoking “may cause damage to penile tissue itself, making it less elastic and preventing it from stretching.”
+But Irwin Goldstein, M.D., director of San Diego Sexual Medicine, says that smoking “may cause damage to penile tissue itself, making it less elastic and preventing it from stretching.”
 So cut it out, man!

 9. Foot size is not a good predictor of penis size.